dechamps/FlexASIO/README.md

 folder.
 It is a console program that should be run from the command line.

-It is a good idea to have logging enabled while running the test (see above).
+It is a good idea to have [logging][] enabled while running the test.

 Note that a successful test run does not necessarily mean FlexASIO is not at fault.
 Indeed it might be that the ASIO host application that you're using is triggering a pathological case in FlexASIO.
-If you suspect that's the case, please feel free to ask for help (see below).
+If you suspect that's the case, please feel free to [ask for help][report].

 ## Reporting issues, feedback, feature requests